• Skip to primary navigation

 Instructions

-• Preheat oven to 350° F. Spray a 9×5 loaf pan with non-stick spray.
+• Preheat oven to 350° F. Spray a 9×5 loaf pan (aff link) with non-stick spray.
 If desired, also dust with a light coating of all purpose flour to help prevent sticking – set aside.

 • In a large bowl, whisk together flour, baking powder, cinnamon and salt.
 Set aside.